Today we listened to book reports - videos and all. We experienced some technical difficulties but by the end of the day everyone had finished.

 Are the connections between ideas and sentences clear?

 Do I have a good ending?
-Are my sentences clear and complete?

 Do my sentences read smoothly?